 NSX Advanced Load Balancer Controller: As the name suggests, NSX Advanced Load Balancer Controller controls and manages the provisioning of service engines, coordinating resources across service engines, and aggregating service engine metrics and logging.
 It interacts with vCenter Server to automate the load balancing for Kubernetes clusters.
 It is deployed as an OVA and provides a Web interface and CLI.

 NSX Advanced Load Balancer Service Engine: Service Engine runs one or more virtual services and is a data plane component and runs as a virtual machine.
 Service engines are provisioned and controlled by the controller.
 The service engines have two interfaces.
 One connects to the NSX Advanced Load Balancer Controller management network and the second connects to the front-end network from where virtual services are accessed.
 For service engine sizing guidance, see .

-Avi Kubernetes Operator: Avi Kubernetes Operator runs as a Kubernetes POD in the Supervisor cluster and workload clusters to provide ingress and load balancing.
+Avi Kubernetes Operator (AKO): Avi Kubernetes Operator runs as a Kubernetes POD in the Supervisor, management, and workload clusters to provide ingress and load balancing.